Weather in Iceland in September: travel guide

 September winds and rain

-September marks the onset of autumn in Iceland, bringing persistent winds and frequent showers.
+September marks the onset of fall in Iceland, bringing persistent winds and frequent showers.
 It's one of the rainiest months in Iceland, with an average of 20 days of precipitation, amounting to around 3 inches (76mm).

 The rainfall ranges from drizzle to downpours, depending on your location, with places like Dalatangi receiving up to 6.3 inches (160mm) and Akureyri seeing an average of 1.5 inches (39mm).